-One of the only ethnographic studies of Dalit women, this book gives a rich account of individual Dalit women's lives and documents a rise in patriarchy in the community.
-The author argues that as Dalits' economic and political position improves, 'honour' becomes crucial to social status.
+One of the only ethnographic studies of Dalit women, this book gives a rich account of Dalit women's lives and documents a growth in patriarchal tendencies within the Dalit community.
+The author argues that as Dalits' economic and political positions improve, 'honour' becomes integral to social status.
 One of the ways Dalits accrue honour is by adopting dominant caste gender practices while simultaneously asserting a distinct, politicised Dalit identity, formed in direct opposition to the dominant castes.
 Key to both, the author argues, is the 'respectability' of women.
 This has significant effects on gender equality in the Dalit community.
 2017 978-93-8316-618-3 ₹625 267 pp Paperback 2015 978-81-8735-854-1 ₹625 267 pp Hardback Much Ado Over Coffee Indian Coffee House Then and Now Bhaswati Bhattacharya, a senior academic fellow affiliated with the Centre for Modern Indian Studies at Georg August University, Göttingen

-Based on oral history, fiction, interesting intellectual gossip, and records of the Coffee Board of India, Much Ado Over Coffee: Indian Coffee House Then and Now is a many-sited description of the Indian Coffee House, possibly the world's first coffee house chain.
-The book offers interestingly written accounts of the addas or informal meetings, of the educated middle class in the cities of Calcutta, Allahabad and Delhi.
-Readers will encounter their favourite writers, and other famous people at close quarters here.
-Bhaswati Battacharya brings to life the lanes and by-lanes of these cities as they were then, through the sheer gift of her ethnographic skills.
-2017 978-93-8316-616-9 ₹975 432 pp Hardback Savage Attack Tribal Insurgency in India Edited by Crispin Bates, Professor, Modern and South Asian History, School of History, Classics and Archaeology and Director, Centre for South Asian Studies, University of Edinburgh; and Alpa Shah, Reader, Department of Anthropology, London School of Economics and Political Science
+Based on oral history, fiction, gossip, and the records of the Coffee Board of India, Much Ado Over Coffee: Indian Coffee House Then and Now is a many-sided description of the Indian Coffee House, possibly the world's first coffee house chain.
+The book offers fascinating accounts of the addas, or informal meetings, of the educated middle class in the cities of Calcutta, Allahabad and Delhi.
+Readers will encounter their favourite writers and other famous people at close quarters here.
+Bhaswati Battacharya brings to life the lanes and by-lanes of these cities as they were in the past.
+2017 978-93-8316-616-9 ₹975 432 pp Hardback Savage Attack Tribal Insurgency in India Edited by Crispin Bates, Professor, Modern and South Asian History and Director, Centre for South Asian Studies, University of Edinburgh; and Alpa Shah, Reader, Department of Anthropology, London School of Economics and Political Science